What is Product Lifecycle Management (PLM)?

 • Distribution

 In this stage, the product is distributed to the customer as per the requirement.
-A large distribution network is involved to deliver products to end-user.
+A large distribution network is involved to deliver products to end-users.

 • Service